 Image: Sandra.Matic / Shutterstock

 This is the desired behavior, and that means those areas and any data potentially stored on them have failed, even if you or your operating system hasn’t recognized it yet.
-CHKDSK will attempt to recover data from bad sectors using the / r parameter, but some of the data might be corrupted and not recoverable.
-So make sure to always keep a good backup of all your important data, and don’t blame CHKDSK (ie, kill messenger) for confirming that your computer’s hard drive is about throwing the approximation.
+CHKDSK will attempt to recover data from bad sectors using the / r parameter, but some data might be corrupted and not recoverable.
+So make sure always to keep a good backup of all your essential data, and don’t blame CHKDSK (i.e., kill the messenger) for confirming that your computer’s hard drive is about throwing the approximation.